-Brown, who inspected neighborhoods wiped out by a wildfire in the Northern California city of Redding, said he was confident the president he has clashed with over immigration and pollution policies would send aid, which Trump did last year when California’s wine country was hit hard.
+Brown inspected neighborhoods wiped out by a wildfire in the Northern California city of Redding and the Democratic governor said he was confident the Republican president he has clashed with over immigration and pollution policies would send aid, which Trump did last year when the California’s wine country was hit hard.

-“The president has been pretty good on helping us in disasters, so I’m hopeful,” said Brown, a Democrat.
-“Tragedies bring people together.”
+“The president has been pretty good on helping us in disasters so I’m hopeful,” Brown said.
+“Tragedies bring people together.

-There are 17 major fires burning throughout California, authorities said.
-In all, they have destroyed hundreds of homes, killed eight people — including four firefighters— and shut down Yosemite National Park.
+Authorities said there are 17 major fires burning throughout California.
+In all, they have destroyed hundreds of homes, killed eight people and shut down Yosemite National Park.

 The biggest blazes continue to burn north of San Francisco, including twin wildfires fueled by dry vegetation and hot, windy weather.
 Those fires destroyed 55 homes and forced thousands of residents to flee their neighborhoods about 100 miles (161 kilometers) north of the city.
-They have grown to a combined 300 square miles (648 kilometers).
+They have grown to almost 250 square miles (648 kilometers).

 The two fires have charred an area of the forested, rural area five times the size of San Francisco and were only 27 percent contained.
 Thousands of people remain evacuated.

-The NWS issued red flag warnings of critical fire weather conditions through Saturday night, saying a series of dry low-pressure systems passing through the region could bring wind gusts of up to 35 mph (56 kph) that could turn small fires or even sparks into racing walls of flames.
+The National Weather Service issued red flag warnings of critical fire weather conditions through Saturday night, saying a series of dry low-pressure systems passing through the region could bring wind gusts of up to 35 mph (56 kph) that could turn small fires or even sparks into racing walls of flames.

 “This is a particularly dangerous situation with extremely low humidity and high winds.
 New fires will grow rapidly out of control, in some cases people may not be able to evacuate safely in time should a fire approach,” the weather service said in its bulletin for the Mendocino area north of San Francisco.

-More evacuations were ordered Saturday for an area of Mendocino and Lake counties where the week-old twin fires are threatening about 9,000 homes.
-The largest of the two fires was 50 percent contained.
+As a precaution, new evacuations were called Friday for an area of Mendocino and Lake counties where the week-old twin fires are threatening about 9,000 homes.

-However, most evacuations were lifted by Saturday in and around Redding, where armies of firefighters and fleets of aircraft continue battling an immense blaze about 100 miles (160 kilometers) south of the Oregon line.
+However, some days-old evacuations were lifted Friday in an area near Redding, where armies of firefighters and fleets of aircraft continue battling an immense blaze about 100 miles (160 kilometers) south of the Oregon line.
 Some areas on the fire’s southeastern flank were reopened to residents.

-The fire near Redding, which killed six people and incinerated 1,067 homes, started two weeks ago with sparks from the steel wheel of a towed-trailer’s flat tire, Department of Agriculture and Fire Precention officials said.
+Cal Fire officials said the so-called Carr Fire, which killed six people and incinerated 1,067 homes, started two weeks ago with sparks from the steel wheel of a towed-trailer’s flat tire.

 The blaze is currently 41 percent contained.